SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

 - exam_claim_score_mapping
 - migrate

 The `migrate` table is the main control table for the migrate.
 It stores the migrate status and the timestamp range of content handled by each migrate job.
 The migrate process is managed by the “migrate-reporting” service.

+<a name="create-update"></a>
 ### Create/Update Data
 Data shall be ingested into the system using the import mechanism where available.
 However, there may be rare situations where data must be created or updated manually.
 In these situations the general workflow is:
 1. Create an import record to associate with the changes.